-Belgrade, MT (latitude 45.776N, longitude 111.176W, elevation 4,459 feet) is part of the Bozeman, Montana metro area.
+Belgrade, MT, latitude 45.776N, longitude 111.176W, elevation 4,459′ – Part of the Bozeman, Montana Metro Area

-From Belgrade, MT it’s a short trip to visit Lewis and Clark State Park, explore Lewis and Clark Caverns, drive to Yellowstone National Park, fish the Gallatin, Madison, or Jefferson Rivers, hunt on open land, and partake of many more Gallatin Valley recreational opportunities.
+From Belgrade, MT it’s a short trip to explore Lewis and Clark Caverns, drive to Yellowstone National Park, fish the Gallatin, Madison, or Jefferson Rivers, hunt on open land, and partake of many more Gallatin Valley recreational opportunities.